rajafawady/webCrawler/README.md

 6. **Run the Application**

-   - Access the application through a web browser by navigating to the appropriate URL.
+   - Access the application through a web browser by navigating to the URL: "localhost/(folder_name that consists project files)"

 ## Usage